rkulla/vimogen/README.md

 FAQ
 ===
-__Q: Can Vimogen install Vim color schemes, like Molokai?__
+> Can Vimogen install Vim color schemes, like Molokai?__

-A: Yes.
+Yes.
 Anything that works with Pathogen (which is almost everything) will work with Vimogen.

-__Q: I downloaded a Vim plugin as a .zip file.
+> I downloaded a Vim plugin as a .zip file.
 What should I do?__

-A: Vimogen doesn't use zip files, it uses git repos.
+Vimogen doesn't use zip files, it uses git repos.
 All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put its github clone URL into ~/.vimogen_repos.
 If a plugin you want is not mirrored, it's probably still somewhere on Github or somewhere if you search.

-__Q: I already use Dropbox (or similar) to keep my .vim/ directory synchronized.
+> I already use Dropbox (or similar) to keep my .vim/ directory synchronized.
 Why should I use Vimogen?__

-A: Even if you've created a symlink from ~/.vim/ to ~/Dropbox/path/to/.vim/, that will only help you keep your existing versions of plugins synchronized.
+Even if you've created a symlink from ~/.vim/ to ~/Dropbox/path/to/.vim/, that will only help you keep your existing versions of plugins synchronized.
 Vimogen allows you to also automatically pull from all your plugins' git repos keep up-to-date.